GA-SF-ADI/adi-2-resources/week-11-extras/51-tuesday-RxJava/lessons/rxjava-lesson/readme.md

 ```
 > Answer: it uses the getUser method of the GitHub interface to return an Observable.

-Now, we cnain the method calls to get the REST response:
+Now, we use the method calls to get the REST response:

 ```java
 .subscribeOn(Schedulers.newThread())